-6.1 - "BASIC ANALOG SPEED DRIVE" DESCRIPTION
+6.1 - "BASIC STEPPER EMULATION" DESCRIPTION

-When the ServoPac drive is configured with the Basic Stepper Emulation template, the motor position command is given by the PULSE and DIR logic inputs.
+When the ServoPac TT drive is configured with the Basic Stepper Emulation template, the motor position command is given by the PULSE and DIR logic inputs.
 The motor is following step by step the pulse train on the PULSE signal (phase and frequency locked), the movement direction is defined by the polarity of the DIR signal.
 The number of steps per motor revolution is programmable.
 All values (binary or decimal) between 10 steps per revolution and 100'000 steps per revolution can be programmed according to the PULSE signal maximum frequency and the motor speed limit.
-The ServoPac servo drive has got 3 different PULSE and DIR signal channels according to the host controller interface: 24V optocoupled channel, 5V to 24V not optocoupled channel, RS422 receiver channel.
+The ServoPac TT servo drive has got 3 different PULSE and DIR signal channels according to the host controller interface: 24 V optocoupled channel, 5 V to 24 V not optocoupled channel, RS422 receiver channel.
 The drive can be configured either for counting only the rising edges of the PULSE signal or counting both edges.
 The motor position monitor is available as two channels A and B in quadrature and one marker pulse per revolution (encoder emulation output).
 The encoder emulation output resolution is programmable between 64 pulses per revolution and 16384 pulses per revolution (ppr).
 The Stepper Emulation configuration is only possible for a motor equipped with a resolver as position sensor feedback.

-In the Basic Stepper Emulation configuration, the servo motor can be switched on or off by activating or deactivating the Enable input.
+In the Basic Stepper Emulation configuration, the servo motor can be enabled or disabled by activating or deactivating the Enable input.

-The activation of the Limit switch + input inhibits any CW motor rotation and the activation of the Limit switch - input inhibits any CCW motor rotation.
+The activation of the Limit switch+ input inhibits any CW motor rotation and the activation of the Limit switch-input inhibits any CCW motor rotation.

-The BRAKE output allows to control the motor brake when the drive is enabled and disabled.
+The BRAKE output allows the control of the motor brake when the drive is enabled or disabled.